 Some people are intimidated by the thought of meeting with a financial advisor.
 Here are some tips to help you get the most out of those meetings.

-First, it helps to learn some of the basics of personal finance.
+First, it helps to lean some of the basics of personal finance.
 You might check out a book or two from the library, or read some articles online at sites like Yahoo Finance or Morningstar.
 Hopefully, reading this column and listening to Smart Money Management on the radio will help to broaden your financial knowledge.
 Another idea is to take a friend or relative with you to your meeting.
 You might choose someone who is more interested in personal finance than you are.
 You want someone who is assertive, but not argumentative.
 If you’re married, take your spouse, even if he or she doesn’t have much interest in financial planning and investments.
-In either case, you will benefit from having another set of ears and someone to take some notes.
+In either case, you may benefit from having another set of ears and someone to take some notes.
 Unfortunately, there are unscrupulous people in the financial industry, and it is easier to take advantage of someone who is alone or doesn’t know what they are doing.

 Next, do a little preparation for your meeting.
 Have a list of your assets such as your 401(k) and IRAs, stocks, bonds, CDs, insurance and annuities, brokerage accounts, real estate, and anything else you think might be relevant.
 You should also make a list of your liabilities like mortgages, home equity loans, credit card debt, and student loans.
 It’s also a good idea to have an estimate of how much you earn and how much you save.
 In addition to those items, you also should have an idea of what you are trying to accomplish.
 If you want to plan for retirement, have an idea of when you would like to retire and what you want your retirement to be.
 If you are interested in planning for your children’s education, you’ll want to have their ages and an idea of where you might want to send them.
 Prepare a list of questions.
 Even if you know what you want to cover, you might forget as the conversation progresses.
 If you don’t understand and answer ask for clarification or more detail.